Pinafore/nlp-hw/project/README.md

  overall evaluation of your human/computer accuracy.
 Unlike the previous submission, this will require submitting a PDF detailing your sources and current status.

+ The goal for the PDF is to show that you've started on the work of justifying your question writing with sources.
+Not every question needs to have a complete writeup, but the questions that are furthest along should have their writeup started.

+Then your cover sheet can talk about your process and progress thus far.

+In other words, it should be a first draft of your final writeup with any concerns or places you need help / guidance.

 *Project*: You'll need to have a made a submission to the leaderboard with a working system.